Are you trying to figure out what lens is best for insect photography?

 Why buy a different camera body when the lens can do all the work for you?

-Together this ultrawide angle of view provides a beautiful perspective at any distance range that will amaze anyone looking through your photos.
+Together this ultrawide angle of view provides a beautiful perspective at any distance that will amaze anyone looking through your photos.

 The Fluorine Coating and improved Moisture-Resistant Construction make the lens suitable for taking amazing butterfly photos with water droplets on their wings.